xdNuggets/PikaNetworkStatsAPI/README.md

 # PikaNetworkStatsAPI
 This API uses PikaNetworks public API (accessible via https://stats.pika-network.net/api/profile/{username}/) to bring you a simple npm package to use these for your project.

+# Installation
+The easiest way to install this is by using `npm install pikastatsapi`.

 # Documentation
 Here's a simple list of each function I have created so far.
 It should be pretty self explanatory what they return from their names, but I'll give a short summary anyway.